SanoScience/observability/README.md

 ![monitoring workflow](https://github.com/user-attachments/assets/b62096c2-37a3-48fe-9ed5-61463f4ddb08)

+# Deployment:

+All the necessary files for deploying the monitoring system are included in this repository.
+The system is designed to run as multiple Docker containers.
+To enable telemetry data collection, you must specify the HTTP endpoint for the collector.

+## Launching Steps:
+- Clone this repository into the directory where you want to run the Docker containers.
+- Review the `docker-compose.yaml` file to ensure that the selected ports are available and configure the HTTP endpoint for the collector.
+- Update the `COLLECTOR_ENDPOINT` in the `monitoring.sh` script to match the new address.
+- Adjust the memory and CPU limits for the containers based on your system’s resources.
+- Build the Docker image by running the following command: `docker build -t observability_image PATH_TO_DIRECTORY_WITH_DOCKERFILE`
+- Deploy and start the monitoring system environment by running: `docker-compose up`

 # Usage:

-To use monitoring in your calculations on mee you have to add to your liquid.sh file these script lines:
+To use monitoring in your calculations on MEE or some other Slurm environment you have to add to your liquid.sh file these script lines:

 ```
 wget -q https://raw.githubusercontent.com/SanoScience/observability/main/monitoring.sh https://raw.githubusercontent.com/SanoScience/observability/main/monitoring-env.yml